 He is a GP trainer and the practice lead for Child Health.
 He also works as an Upper Gastrointestinal Endoscopist at Arrowe Park Hospital.

 Dr Stokes graduated from St George’s Hospital Medical School, London in 1998.
 She moved to Manchester in 2000 to complete her vocational training in General Practice.
-In 2007, Sian moved to the Wirral and took up a partnership at Grove Medical Centre in Wallasey, which has recently merged to become The Village Medical Centre.
+In 2007, Sian moved to the Wirral and took up a partnership at Grove Medical Centre in Wallasey, which later merged to become The Village Medical Centre.

 Lesley qualified as an RN in 1979 and RM in 1980.
 She became a Director of Nursing in 1998 and undertook a secondment to the DH leading on nursing recruitment and retention.
 Moving to Bolton Hospitals NHS Trust as Director of Nursing in 2003 she became CEO in 2010 developing a national and internal reputation for lean in healthcare.

 Lesley has held national roles as Chair of the Neonatal Nursing Association, regional lead for the National Leadership Programme, a member of the DH’s National HCAI Prevention Advisory Group and one of the Clinical Advisors on the NHS Constitution.
 Since 2013 Lesley has worked in healthcare consultancy and coaching support, in 21/22 she has returned to clinical practice supporting the Covid-19 response.
 She was a Board member of Ireland East Health Board completing her tenure in December 2021 and is the Lay Member / Registered Nurse for Wirral CCG.